zeineb111/Linguistic-cues-for-Textual-classification/index.md

 **But !**
 The MLP model learned through training words that are the most common on each dataset and uses them to classify the new news it gets.
-Thus, if we compose a sentence containing some of the most common words of the Fake dataset, we are almost sure that the model wil classify it as Fake.
+Thus, if we compose a sentence containing some of the most common words of the Fake dataset, we are almost sure that the model will classify it as Fake.
 The MLP classifier, thus has a bias towards certain words being used in this context.
 This is something that the previous analysis (with sentiments) clearly does not have a bias towards these words because it operates at a certain level of abstraction above: only the feeling that comes out of the sentence in general is taken into account.

-We present here an example of a Fake statement that we fed to the model to see how it classifies it .
+We present here an example of a Fake statement that we fed to the model to see how it classifies it.
 The sentence contains one of the words the MLP uses to detect with high probability Real news, which is 'said'.

  ```bash
  print("probability of classifying the sentence as true is: ", clf.predict_proba(vectorizer.transform(["Trump said that the WAP group is the best"]))[0][1])